ram-on/imgurbash2/README.md

 # imgurbash2
 imgurbash2 is a simple bash script that allows you to upload images to [imgur](https://imgur.com/).
 Once an image is uploaded, the link is displayed on the terminal and copied to your clipboard (see below).

-This script can delete previously uploaded images.

 Tested on Linux and macOS.

+## Features
+* Upload remote HTTP/HTTPS images to imgur;
+* Uploads multiple images at one go;
+* Delete previously uploaded images.
+* Copies uploaded images' URLs to your clipboard.

 ## Usage
 ### Upload Local Images